• Skip to primary navigation

 Print

-Rajas Poblanas (Roasted Poblano Strips in Cream Sauce) – Recipe
+Rajas con Crema Recipe (Roasted Poblano Strips in Cream Sauce)

-Rajas Poblanas (Roasted Poblano Strips in Cream Sauce), is a traditional Mexican recipe made by roasting poblano peppers, slicing them into “rajas”, or strips, then simmering them with a creamy cheese sauce.
+Rajas poblanas, or rajas con crema, is a Mexican dish of roasted poblano peppers sliced into "rajas", or strips, served in a creamy cheese sauce, so easy to make!
 They are hugely flavorful and sure to be your new favorite.
-Here is how I make them.
+Here is my recipe.

 Save Recipe Saved!